ArbabsLab/palendar/README.md

 ![Demo App](/frontend/public/read-me.png/)

+### Motivation

+- I find that I often overbook my week with meet-ups and plans.
+This site was designed to help me organize my and my friend's schedule.

 ### Table of Contents

 - Tech Stack: Flask, React, SQLite, SQLAlchemy, Chakra UI
-- CRUD Functionality: Seamlessly create, read, update, and delete friends from your store.
+- CRUD Functionality: Create, read, update, and delete friends and events from your contact book.
+- Stay Organized: Use the calendar to organize your social/business life by adding events.
 - Stylish UI Components: Enhanced user experience with UI components provided by Chakra UI.
 - Theme Change: User interface experience with light and dark mode options.
 - Responsive Design: Designed to adapt to various screen sizes.